1

 While both roles are essential in hotel operations, Night Auditing focuses on financial reconciliation and reporting during overnight hours, whereas Front Desk Agents handle guest interactions and check-in/out processes.
 Understanding these differences helps job seekers identify the right role based on skills and interests.

-What does an night auditor do?
+What exactly does a night auditor do?

 Is being a night auditor worth it?